ungoogled-software/ungoogled-chromium/BUILDING.md

 Google only supports [Windows 7 x64 or newer](https://chromium.googlesource.com/chromium/src/+/51.0.2704.106/docs/windows_build_instructions.md#Setting-up-the-environment-for-Visual-Studio).
 These instructions are tested on Windows 10 Home x64.

-For maximum portability, the build configuration will generate x86 binaries.
+For maximum portability, the build configuration will generate x86 binaries by default.
+This can be changed to x64 by setting `builder.target_cpu = CPUArch.x64` in `build.py`.

 ### Additional Requirements
 * Visual Studio.
 See [Chromium's Windows Build Instructions](https://chromium.googlesource.com/chromium/src/+/51.0.2704.106/docs/windows_build_instructions.md) for Google's requirements